islamaf/Museum-Of-Ordinary-Artists/README.md

 ## Where to find Museum of ordinary artists?
 Museum of ordinary artists has not been assigned a domain yet.
 But using the herokuapp auto defined domain, you can visit Museum of ordinary artists here, https://mofoa.herokuapp.com/.
+The website functions well on computers/laptops and mobile phones.

 ## Snippets of Museum of ordinary artists
 * Home page